nephelaiio/cookiecutter-ansible-role/{{cookiecutter.project_name}}/README.md

 Requirements
 ------------

-Please make sure your environment has [docker](https://www.docker.com) and [vagrant](https://www.vagrantup.com) installed in order to run role validation tests.
-Additional dependencies are listed
+Please make sure your environment has [docker](https://www.docker.com) installed in order to run role validation tests.
+Additional python dependencies are listed in the [requirements file](/requirements.txt)

 Role Variables
 --------------

 Please refer to the [defaults file](/defaults/main.yml) for an up to date list of input parameters.
-An additional list of reserved parameters is [available](/defaults/reserved.yml); overriding these is strongly discouraged.

 Dependencies
 ------------